syncfusion-content/ej2-react-docs/ej2-react/file-manager/getting-started.md

 ---
 layout: post
-title: Getting started with React File manager component | Syncfusion
+title: Getting Started with React File Manager Component | Syncfusion
-description:  Checkout and learn about Getting started with React File manager component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential React File Manager component, it's elements and more.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React File Manager

 This section explains how to create and configure the simple **File Manager** component.